 • Key 1.
 WEP keys enable you to create an encryption scheme for wireless networks.
 If the WEP key hasn't been automatically generated, then manually enter a set of values.
-(Do not leave the field blank, and do not enter all zeroes.
-These are not valid key values.)
+(Do not leave the field blank, and do not enter all zeroes, because they are not valid key values.)
 If you are using 64-bit WEP encryption, then each key must consist of exactly 10 hexadecimal characters in length.
 If you are using 128-bit WEP encryption, then each key must consist of exactly 26 hexadecimal characters in length.
 Valid hexadecimal characters are "0"-"9" and "A"-"F".

-Note: WEP encryption should be used whenever communicating over a wireless network.
-Wireless transmissions, by their very nature, are unprotected and WEP encryption helps to close this hole in security and make your wireless network safer to use.
+Note: WEP encryption should be used when communicating over a wireless network.
+Wireless transmissions are unprotected and WEP encryption helps to make your wireless network safer to use.

 10. The next screen (Figure 5-9) will allow you to review your settings.
-If these settings are correct, click the Yes button to save these settings.
-If there are any problems with the settings, click the No button to exit the Setup Wizard.
+If the settings are correct, click the Yes button to save them.
+Click the No button to exit the Setup Wizard and not save the settings.